 We have published a discussion paper to guide energy retailers on how to improve their processes to provide safe and effective support to customers and staff who experience family violence.

-Feedback from this paper will inform changes to our regulatory framework, including some changes to our Energy Retail Code.
+Feedback on this paper will inform changes to our regulatory framework, including some changes to our Energy Retail Code.

 Our role in pressing for change

 In response to the 2016 Victorian Royal Commission into Family Violence, the government asked us to provide guidance on the policies and best practices energy retailers should adopt to support people who have experienced family violence.
 Since July 2018, we've worked with family violence experts and the broader energy sector to understand our role and how best to facilitate change.

 'The victim's choices, their ability to participate freely in everyday life is taken from them.
 It is the deprivation of that basic right, that right to participate freely in every day life, that is what we are here to discuss.'

 - Essential Services Commission Chairperson, Dr Ron Ben-David, speaking at our project launch.

 We're supporting energy retailers to develop safe and effective responses

 We're looking at ways businesses can ensure they are providing the right kind of support to customers and staff at the point it is needed.

 Through a series of workshops we are exploring the impact of family violence on customers and staff and why the Royal Commission into Family Violence identified a role for business in providing safe and effective responses.

 'If you are asking yourself, 'how could I help?', change the tone in that and ask yourself 'how can I help?'
 Because the smallest thing can make a difference.'